opencybersecurityalliance/kestrel-lang/docs/language/eav.rst

        discussed in `Entity Identification`_, Kestrel over-queries the data source with process ``pid`` in the above prefetch step, then it applies comprehensive logic to filter out records that do not belong to the returned processes.
-In the future, the Kestrel implementation could be simplified with such logic embedded in data source queries, e.g., with process UUID support.
+In the future, the logic could be embedded into data source queries, e.g., with process UUID support.

 The prefetch feature can be turned off against a specific entity type or a specific Kestrel command.
 This is useful if prefetch causes huge overhead with